 Decades after the Roswell Incident people are still fascinated by it.
 Last October we wrote about National Archives moving image holdings relating to Project Blue Book and unidentified flying objects (UFOs).
 In addition to Project Blue Book we also have records relating to the alleged UFO crash in Roswell, New Mexico in 1947.
 The U.S. … Continue reading The Roswell Reports: What crashed in the desert?

 Archives Specialist Marcia Kolko reports that descriptions for nine small series of video recordings from Record Group 370, National Oceanographic and Atmospheric Administration (NOAA) have recently been uploaded to the National Archives Catalog The series document a range of NOAA surveys and projects, including documentation of an emergency response drill in the Florida Keys National Marine Sanctuary, images of … Continue reading New Video Series from NOAA Now in the National Archives Catalog

 In an effort to provide information on recently declassified motion pictures and sound recordings the Motion Picture, Sound and Video Branch will publish a quarterly list of newly declassified records.
 The United States Army (USA), United States Air Force (USAF), and the Department of Energy (DOE) have declassified nearly 200 films and sound recordings in the past few … Continue reading Declassified Motion Pictures and Sound Recordings – 1st Quarter

-This week’s guest post is from Richard Green, an archive technician with the Motion Picture, Video and Recorded Sound Division of NARA's Research Services, located in College Park, MD.
+This week’s guest post is from Richard Green, an archives technician with the Motion Picture, Video and Recorded Sound Division of NARA's Research Services, located in College Park, MD.
 He is currently studying history and psychology at the University of Maryland and is looking forward to attending graduate school in the fall of 2013.
-The National … Continue reading Hollywood Roundtable
+The … Continue reading Hollywood Roundtable